wforbes/levelz.app/README.md

 This project has an aim to include an open source attitude toward user contributions.
 At any point you are free to fork or clone this project and use it as a reference to further your learning path.
 We strongly support young developers and creators in their career.
 This project's creator (wforbes) is happy to discuss any details with you.
 Message any time.

 ##### Contributing to the project
-While right now our goal is to provide Levelz.app primarily as an online service, we're very interested in finding ways for our users to simply 'install' it to their web browser using Progressive Web App tech and persist their own data via IndexedDB and snapshot style json flat-files, to make use of Levelz.app in an offline private capacity.
+While right now our goal is to provide Levelz.app primarily as an online service, we're very interested in finding ways for our users to simply 'install' it to their web browser to make use of Levelz.app in an offline private capacity.
+This would be done by  persisting their own data via IndexedDB and snapshot style json flat-files, or other PWA tech.

 That being the case, we realize that you may want to alter or change the app to your own liking if you've got the coding skills to do it.
-You may find a bug, or see a way to improve the app - we encourage you to make a Pull Request so we can check it out!
+You may find a bug, or see a way to improve the app - we encourage you to make a Pull Request so we can check it out and incorporate it to our source!

 Equally, you may be interested in becoming a regular contributor and joining our development team.
 Currently, Levelz.app is not monetized so our ability to pay you for your work is extremely limited.
 Any Pull Requests right now should be made with the spirit of Open-Source, and if your changes are merged in they will retain our Open-Source licensing indefinitely.
 With that said, small compensation isn't out of the question.
-I don't mind sending you $10 for a cup of coffee for your pull request :)
+I don't mind sending you $10 to treat you to a cup of coffee for your pull request :)

 It is not our goal to benefit monetarily from the free work of others.
 When (or if) the time comes that we do become a monetized project/company, any open source contributors will be the first in line to benefit from this change with job interviews, job offers, or direct scaled reimbursement for your contributions.
 This also includes contributions of copy-writing, design concepts, or artwork - all of which can be sent to [will@levelz.app](mailto:will@levelz.app), if they aren't appropriate for a Pull Request.